-Ayurveda is the medical side of yoga.
+Ayurvedic is the medical side of yoga.
 It's India's traditional natural healing system, which has been practiced for over 5,000 years.
 Most places that offer Ayurvedic treatment are located in Kerala, due to the climate and abundant supply of medicinal plants and herbs there.
-Whether it's a simple massage that you're after, or a treatment for a medical problem, Kerala is the place to get it.
+Whether it's a simple massage that you're after or a treatment for a medical problem, Kerala is the place to get it.

 Get a Cooking Lesson

 Kerala is renowned for its cuisine, featuring delicious seafood and coconut flavors.
 If you're not content to simply feast on it and would also like to learn how to cook Kerala style, you'll be pleased to know that there's a wide range of options available.
-They range from proper residential culinary holidays to casual cooking lessons.
-You'll find many of the popular ones listed in this article.Continue to 5 of 16 below.
+They range from proper residential culinary holidays to casual cooking lessons, such as this cooking with a local family experience.

 Catch a Kathakali Performance

 AddressSangamam Manikath Road, Ravipuram, Perumanoor, Ernakulam, Kerala 682016, India